 Basics of machine guarding

 Most machinery today comes with some level of guarding provided by the manufacturer, but this does not ensure it complies with current regulatory or consensus standards.
 In addition, manufacturer-installed guards do not replace an employer’s responsibility for providing a safe workplace by protecting employees from recognized hazards.
 Similarly, there is no “grandfather clause” for lack of proper guarding on older equipment relative to an employer’s safety obligations.
-Whether new, used, modified or original, it is the employer’s responsibility to ensure that all machinery used by employees is safe for operation.

-Three Steps to Effective Machine Guarding for Mechanical Hazards
+The 3 Steps to Effective Machine Guarding for Mechanical Hazards

 - Determine Risk Factors

-- Identify Control Options and Priorities
+- Identify Guarding Priorities and Control Options

 - Evaluate and Maintain Safeguards